 The Church Wedding is open to everyone.
 At the Church Wedding, the bride wears a white dress and either a veil or some hair decoration.
 I used to have a wreath of myrtle since this was a tradition over generations in my family.
-I bought my shoes with pennies, which I collected over years in an oversized cognac bottle, another wedding tradition.
+I bought my shoes with pennies, which I collected over the years in an oversized cognac bottle, another wedding tradition.
 The groom wears a suit or tuxedo.
 The wedding bands are simple identical rings without diamonds.
-They are worn on the left hand after the engagement and changed to the right hand during the church ceremony.
+They are worn on the left hand after the engagement and changed to the right side during the church ceremony.
 The groom has to pay for the bride’s flowers and the flowers that decorate the hood of the car.
 It is an honor to drive the bride and groom.
 I picked the husband of my godmother whom I always wanted to marry as a child.

 How the church service will take place is discussed ahead with the priest.
 The bride and groom pick the songs, music and a quotation (Trauspruch) from the Bible they want to have as their motto for their marriage.
-The bride and groom enter the church together after family, friends and guests are seated.
+The bride and groom enter the church together after family, friends, and guests are seated.

 Reception of a German Wedding

-The reception starts with an opening speech and is followed by the first waltz danced by the bride and groom.
+The reception starts with an opening speech and followed by the first waltz danced by the bride and groom.